 The Elkhorn Slough National Estuarine Research Reserve is home to 5 miles of hiking trails that meander through a variety of habitats.
 The colored lines on the map mark the trails.

 The trails were closed earlier this summer in order for us to remove three impaired culverts (pipes that carry water) under the trail at Whistlestop.
 We replaced them with a 15' long box culvert opening which doubles as a bridge (pictured right).
-This change will both improve the tidal range and circulation in the Whistlestop Lagoon, as well as stabilize the levee and reduce the trail's maintenance.
-It took several weeks to complete the initial work.
-This closure will allow us to finish up the work.
-Overall, this project will enhance the habitat at Whistlestop Lagoon and improve the public’s access to Hummingbird Island.
+This change improves the tidal range and circulation in the Whistlestop Lagoon, as well as stabilizes the levee and reduce the trail's maintenance.

-Project funding has been provided by the American Recovery and Reinvestment Act and the California State Coastal Conservancy.
+Project funding was provided by the American Recovery and Reinvestment Act and the California State Coastal Conservancy.